boazbk/crypto/lec_06_CCA.md

 It may seem that we have finally nailed down the security definition for encryption.
 After all, what could be stronger than allowing Eve unfettered access to the encryption function.
 Clearly an encryption satisfying this property will hide the contents of the message in all practical circumstances, or will it?

 > # { .pause }
-Please stop and play an omnious sound track at this point.
+Please stop and play an ominous sound track at this point.